BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 For the established metrics to be useful, a proper baseline must be established with the measurements set to reasonable and attainable performance levels.
 This baseline will likely be redefined throughout the parties' involvement in the agreement, using the processes specified in the periodic review and change section of the SLA.

 An earn back is a provision that may be included in the SLA that allows providers to regain service-level credits if they perform at or above the standard service level for a certain amount of time.
 Earn backs are a response to the standardization and popularity of service-level credits.

 Service-level credits, or, simply, service credits, should be the sole and exclusive remedy available to customers to compensate for service-level failures.
 A service credit deducts an amount of money from the total amount to be paid under the contract if the service provider fails to meet service delivery and performance standards.

 If both parties agree to include earn backs in the SLA, then the process should be defined carefully at the beginning of the negotiation and integrated into the service-level methodology.

 Penalties: Repercussions for breaking terms

 In addition to establishing performance metrics, an SLA may include a plan for addressing downtime and documentation for how the service provider will compensate customers in the event of a contract breach.
 Service credits are a typical remedy.
-Here, the service provider issues credits to the customer based on an SLA-specified calculation.
-Service providers, for example, might provide credits commensurate with the amount of time it exceeded the SLA's performance guarantee.
+For example, service providers might provide credits commensurate with the amount of time they exceeded the SLA's performance guarantee.
 A service provider may cap performance penalties at a maximum dollar amount to limit exposure.

 Do you actively monitor your WAN service-level agreement?